SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpc.md

 | 172.16.0.0/16 | 16 ~ 29 | 172.16.0.0 - 172.16.255.255 |
 | 192.168.0.0/16 | 16 ~ 29 | 192.168.0.0 - 192.168.255.255 |

-Because DHCP and related services need to occupy IP addresses, the CIDR block of a VPC does not support a private CIDR block with a 30-bit mask.
+Because DHCP (Dynamic Host Configuration Protocol) and related services need to occupy IP addresses, the CIDR block of a VPC does not support a private CIDR block with a 30-bit mask.

 By default, the platform occupies or restricts a certain part of the IP CIDR segment, so the unsupported CIDR blocks include `127.0.0.0/8`, `0.0.0.0/8`, `169.254.0.0/16`, and `169.254.0.0/16`.

 (2) Subnet

 A subnet is the basic network address space of a VPC that is used for intranet connections between virtual resources.
 - A VPC consists of at least one subnet, and the CIDR of the subnet must be within the CIDR block of the VPC.
 - Subnets in the same VPC are connected through public gateways, and resources can communicate with each other on the private network by default, and virtual machines, load balancing, NAT gateways, and IPSecVPN gateways can be deployed.